 It was only in 1961 that the country started to build paved roads.
 In order to keep tabs on things, they started with one single road from Thimphu to Phuentsholing, a distance of less than 150km.
 It was only from that point onwards that the first few cars and trucks started to appear.

-None of the one-week tour the Barbarians did earlier this year was involving that first road.
+None of the one-week tour the Barbarians did earlier this year with Bhutan Norter was involving that first road.
 Even Paro and Punakha were not properly connected to near-by Thimphu back then.
 Today Bhutan has approximately 4,000km of paved road, compared with similarly-sized Netherlands’ 140,000km.

-King Jigme Singye Wangchuck, the current King’s father, realised that Bhutan may not always have a good King, and decided that democracy should be implemented.
+King Jigme Singye Wangchuck, the current King’s father, realised that Bhutan may not always have a good King.
+So he decided that democracy should be implemented.
 Out of the blue, without any pressure from his subjects, he had a constitution drawn up, which passed in 2005, and called national elections in 2008.
 He abdicated and passed the reins over to his son.
 Bhutan is now a stable Buddhist constitutional monarchy.

 Not for you, Marlboro Man

-At least until a few years ago, the rule was that the packages must have health warnings and must not have false advertising on their packages such as “mild” or “light”.
+At least until a few years ago, the rule was that the packages must have health warnings.
+On the same token, they were not allowed to have misleading advertising on their packages such as “mild” or “light”.

 The depiction of puffing in film and television is also banned, which basically means death for Die Hard.

-Bhutan has a long tradition of smoking bans, and, in 1729, was one of the first countries to introduce tobacco smoking regulations.
+Bhutan has a long tradition of smoking bans.
+In 1729 it was one of the first countries to introduce tobacco smoking regulations.